FACT SHEET: Implementation of the Credible Fear and Asylum Processing Interim Final Rule

 Due to existing court backlogs, the process for hearing and deciding these asylum cases currently takes several years on average.
 Through a gradual process, and when fully implemented, the rule will shorten the administrative process from several years to several months.
 Individuals who qualify for asylum will receive protection more swiftly, and those who are not eligible will be promptly removed rather than remaining in the United States for years while their cases are pending.

-Implementation will take place in a phased manner, beginning with a small number of individuals, and will grow as USCIS builds operational capacity over time.
-Starting May 31, DHS will aim to refer approximately a few hundred noncitizens each month to USCIS for an Asylum Merits Interview (AMI) following a positive credible fear determination.
+Implementation is taking place in a phased manner, beginning with a small number of individuals, and will grow as USCIS builds operational capacity over time.
+DHS is aiming to refer approximately a few hundred noncitizens each month to USCIS for an Asylum Merits Interview (AMI) following a positive credible fear determination.

-The first locations for placement under this process will be two detention facilities in Texas.
-Asylum officers will conduct credible fear interviews telephonically in these two locations, including for individuals who may subsequently be referred to USCIS for an AMI following a positive credible fear determination.
-Initially, referrals for AMIs will be limited to those individuals who indicate to USCIS and Immigration and Customs Enforcement (ICE) an intent to reside in one of the following seven cities: Boston, Los Angeles, Miami, New York, Newark, San Francisco or Chicago.
+The first locations for placement under this process were two detention facilities in Texas, with recent expansion to additional facilities.
+Asylum officers conduct credible fear interviews for individuals who may subsequently be referred to USCIS for an AMI following a positive credible fear determination.
+Referrals for AMIs are limited to those individuals who indicate to USCIS and Immigration and Customs Enforcement (ICE) an intent to reside in one or near of the following cities: Boston, MA; Chicago, IL; Los Angeles, CA; Miami, FL; New Orleans, LA; New York, NY; Newark, NJ; San Francisco, CA; or Washington, D.C.

-Below is a step-by-step description of how the process will work during the phased implementation period:
+Below is a step-by-step description of how the process takes place during the phased implementation period:

-Credible Fear Interview: Individuals will receive their credible fear interview while in detention, consistent with current procedure.
+Credible Fear Interview: Individuals receive their credible fear interview while in detention,.
 DHS and DOJ are working to provide individuals with an opportunity to access Legal Orientation Program providers before their credible fear interview.
 If the credible fear interview results in a negative determination, the individual can request IJ review of the decision, consistent with current procedure.
 USCIS also may reconsider, in its discretion, a negative credible fear determination that an IJ has already concurred with, if the request is submitted within seven days of the IJ’s concurrence or before removal, whichever comes first.

-Individuals who are released from detention during this time period will be placed in alternatives to detention (ATD) as necessary to ensure compliance with their reporting, interview, and hearing obligations.
+Individuals released from detention during this time period are placed in alternatives to detention (ATD) as necessary to ensure compliance with their reporting, interview, and hearing obligations.

-If USCIS finds the individual eligible for asylum, the individual will receive a grant letter informing them of applicable benefits and related procedures.
+If USCIS finds the individual eligible for asylum, the individual receives a grant letter informing them of applicable benefits and related procedures.

-There will be dockets for these proceedings available in the seven cities listed above.
+There are dockets for these proceedings available in the immigration courts with jurisdiction over the cities listed above.
 During these proceedings, the IJ will review the noncitizen’s asylum application and supporting evidence and determine whether asylum should be granted.

-In instances where USCIS does not grant asylum, the asylum officer will include in the decision a determination whether the principal applicant demonstrated eligibility for withholding or deferral of removal based solely on the evidence presented before USCIS.
-Once the individual is in removal proceedings, if the IJ also does not grant asylum and issues a final removal order, the IJ may confirm the USCIS asylum officer’s determination that the individual is eligible for withholding or deferral of removal.
-If the asylum officer did not find the individual eligible for withholding or deferral of removal, the IJ will further review those claims and make an independent assessment whether the applicant is eligible.
-If the IJ concludes that the individual is ineligible for relief or protection, they will issue a removal order, and the individual will be expeditiously removed from the United States.
+In instances where USCIS does not grant asylum, the asylum officer includes in the decision a determination whether the principal applicant demonstrated eligibility for withholding or deferral of removal based solely on the evidence presented before USCIS.
+Once the individual is in removal proceedings, if the IJ also does not grant asylum and issues a final removal order, the IJ confirms the USCIS asylum officer’s determination that the individual is eligible for withholding or deferral of removal.
+If the asylum officer did not find the individual eligible for withholding or deferral of removal, the IJ further reviews those claims and makes an independent assessment whether the applicant is eligible.
+If the IJ concludes that the individual is ineligible for relief or protection, they issue a removal order, and the individual is promptly removed from the United States.